Award for Outstanding Doctoral Dissertation in Laser Science

 Serving a diverse and inclusive community of physicists worldwide is a primary goal for APS.
 Nominations of qualified women, members of underrepresented minority groups, and scientists from outside the United States are especially encouraged.

-Applicants for the 2014 competition must submit an abstract for a regular contributed talk to the Frontiers in Optics/Laser Science conference (http://www.frontiersinoptics.com/) and check the box to opt in to the DLS Dissertation Award competition.
-The deadline for submissions for the 2014 award is May 19, 2014.In addition, the following materials must be submitted as a single PDF file to email@example.com as an email attachment.
-The deadline for the 2014 award is June 1, 2014:
+Applicants for the 2015 competition must submit an abstract for a regular contributed talk to the Frontiers in Optics/Laser Science conference (http://www.frontiersinoptics.com/) and check the box to opt in to the DLS Dissertation Award competition.
+The deadline for submissions for the 2015 award is May 19, 2015.In addition, the following materials must be submitted as a single PDF file to firstname.lastname@example.org as an email attachment.
+The deadline for the 2015 award is June 1, 2015:

 Any individual may submit at most one nominating or seconding letter in any given year.
 The finalists will be chosen by the Dissertation Award Selection Committee based on the quality of the research and the written presentation.
 Selection Committee members who have mentored or co-authored with any candidate will recuse themselves from selection of finalists or awardees as appropriate.
 The finalists will present their work at a special Dissertation Award Session of the Laser Science meeting.
 After consideration of the oral presentations, the Selection Committee will choose the recipient of the award.
 The winner will be announced at the DLS banquet.
 A $750 travel stipend will be provided to all finalists.
 Applicants who are not selected as finalists will be considered for regular oral or poster presentation at the meeting.